jamesirving/wedding/src/pages/details/index.md

     heading: Where
   - heading: Should I bring a gift?
     detail: >-
-      Your presence at our wedding is gift enough but if you do wish to contribute to our honeymoon would be much appreciated.
+      Your presence at our wedding is gift enough but if you do wish to make a gesture, a contribution towards our honeymoon would be much appreciated.

       Love and thanks